shopwp/documentation/docs/guides/common-issues.md

 ![ShopWP Pro Pricing Settings](./assets/common-issues/missing-langs.png)

-## Recharge request failed with error message: You do not have sufficient permissions (scopes) for this object

-This error is due to incorrect permissions on your Recharge API key.
-This can happen when you accidentally forget to set `Subscriptions` and `Products` to "Read and write" when creating your Recharge API key.

 ## Redirect product links to Shopify

 If you're trying to link all of your products to Shopify, you may need to add the below chunk of PHP to your WordPress theme's `functions.php` file: